 ECS is proud to introduce a new alternate unit for our curriculum: Artificial Intelligence (AI).

 Artificial Intelligence (AI) is a term that we hear on a daily basis.
 Yet the topic is not taught explicitly to our learners, while we operate in a world that uses AI with promises of further AI usage to come.
 The aim of this unit is to demystify the topic of AI, with students gaining an understanding of terminology such as machine learning and deep learning.
+It is intended to be an alternate unit to either unit 5 or 6.

 What does the unit include?